Ethiopian Runner Abay Alemu Claims Dramatic Victory at Belfast City Marathon 2026

 Why It Matters

 The Belfast City Marathon is more than just a sporting event; it is a celebration of the city and its people.
 It brings together individuals from all backgrounds, ages, and abilities in a shared endeavour.
 The event provides a huge platform for charities, with millions of pounds raised for good causes each year.
 It is also a major boost for the local economy, with thousands of participants and spectators filling hotels, bars, and restaurants over the bank holiday weekend.
 The marathon showcases Belfast at its very best: a vibrant, welcoming city with a strong sense of community spirit.
-The image of an Ethiopian winner and a local female champion celebrating together is a powerful symbol of the event's international appeal and local heart.
+The image of an Ethiopian winner and a Moroccan women's champion celebrating in Ormeau Park is a powerful symbol of the event's international appeal and the city's warm embrace of the world.

 Local Impact

 For the city of Belfast, marathon day is one of the highlights of the year.
 The extensive road closures, while causing some temporary disruption, allow people to reclaim the streets and create a carnival atmosphere.
 From the water stations manned by volunteers to the families handing out sweets to runners, the event is a huge community effort.
 Local running clubs see a surge in membership in the months leading up to the marathon, and the event plays a huge role in promoting health and fitness across the population.
-For the thousands who complete the course, it is a day of immense personal achievement and pride.
+For the 24,000 who participated in 2026, it was a day of immense personal achievement and pride, and for the city, a reminder of what makes Belfast such a special place.

 What's Next